The Cold War: Berlin Air Lift (1948-49)

 Soviet Calculation

 It was at Berlin that the first major confrontation of the Cold War occurred.
 Stalin decided in 1948 that he could blockade Berlin and force the Western allies out and the people of West Berlin into submission.
-Stalin probably calculated that because of Soviet milirary supremecy on the ground that the Western Allies wiuld not attempt to push through the blockade.
+Stalin probably calculated that because of Soviet milirary supremecy on the ground that the Western Allies would not attempt to push through the blockade.
 [Hudson, p.
 61.]
-He was probably correct as this would have required a huge force and American public, would have been an enormously costly enterorise, and opinion would have been unlikely to have supported saving Berlin at the cost of a war with the Siviet Union.
+He was probably correct as this would have required a huge force and American public opinion would not have supported another war over Berlin.
+It woul have been an enormously costly enterprise, even if the United States had the military force to achieve which it did not.
+Stalin saw it as risk gambit to get the Western Allies that seemed certain of success.
 What Stalin did not anticipate was that Berlin could be supported by an airlift.

 Berlin

-Berlin was a city of 2 million people.
+Berlin was a city of 2 million people, one of thelsargest in Europe.
 Before the blockade, the Berlin economy had a daily requirement of roughly 4,000 tons (t) of supply.
 (USAF dat is in short tons meaning 2,000 lb rather than metric tons, 1,000 kg or 2,204.6 lb.)
 Most of the supplied needed were food and fuel which until the blockade was delivered from the Western occupation zone by road and rail links through the Soviet occupation zone.
 Large quantities of coal were needed for electrial power generation and during the winter to heat homes.
 The idea of using airplanes to deliver coal was unheard of.

-The Soviet embargo was initially brought on by currency reform.
-The Western Allies on June 18 announced a currency reform, effective June 20.
-The French warned against it, but went along with it.
 The Soviets wanted to prevent the old currency from entering their zone, where it was still valid.
 They thus banned travel to and from their zone.
 European Command (EUCOM) on June 22 directed U.S. Air Forces in Europe (USAFE) to airlift supplies to Berlin.
 These initial flights were supplies for the U.S. garrison in Berlin.
 USAFE delivered 156 t in 64 sorties.
 The Soviets on June 24 suspended all ground travel through their occupation zone which surrounded Nerlin.
-This cur off all road and rail links in and out of Berlin with the rest of Germany.
+This cut off all road and rail links in and out of Berlin with the rest of Germany.
 Stalin apparently decided to use the currency dispute to end the irritant of a free West Berlin.

 The Berlin Airlift was primarily conducted by the U.S. Air Force (USAF) supported by the British Royal Air Force (RAF).
 The French air force played only a minor role, flying less than 1 percent of the Airlift flights.
 Presumably this was becaue they had a smaller air force, but even so the French particiopation seems unusually limited.
 I do not know the details.
 The RAF like the USAF made a massive commitment to the airlift.
 The RAF deployed its Dakotas on June 25 from the U.K. to Germany and flew their its first missions into Berlin, 6.5 t for U.K. garrison.
 Many at the time had doubts that an entire city could be supported from the air.
 The USAF began planning a massive air lift as the only alternative to surrender.
 Supplies would be initially flown in through Templehoff Air Port and plans were rushed to build a second airport at Tegel.
 The USAF ordered its C-54s (four engine military equivalent to a DC-6) from Alaska, Hawaii, and the Caribbean to Germany to reinforce the airlift.
 The first U.S. and British cargoes for civilian Berliners arrived June 28.
 The USAF July 7 delivered the first coal shipments on C-54s.
 First fatal U.S. crash occurred on July 8, A USAF C-47 crashed near Wiesbaden, killing all three American airmen aboard.
 The first fatal RAF crash occurred September 19.
 A York crashed near Wunstorf killing 5 British airmen.
 The Combined Airlift Task Force (CALTF) merging the USAF and RAF operations was created October 15 at Wiesbaden.
 The level of supplies needed required a secind airport.
 CALTF flew the first supplies into the new Tegel Airfield on November 5.
 The U.S. Navy committed two R-5D (C-54 equivalent) squadrons to the airlift.
 The USAF effort reached its peak strength of 225 C-54s on January 10, 1949.
 The Airlift had by bnow proven that Berlin can be sustained by air even during the Winter with its bad weather and demand for increased coal supplies.
 Not only could West Berlin be adequately be supplied, but shops in West Berlin were better stocked than in Soviet East Berlin.
 CALTF on April 16 mounts a maximum effort which they called "Easter Parade".
 It was designed to demonstrate the capacity of the aitlift to the Soviets.
 CALTF in 1 day reported 1,398 sorties meaning nearly one landing in Berlin every minute.
 Deliveries totaled 12,940 tons.
 Overall American, British, and French airmen flew over 278,000 flights dlivering more than 2.3 million tons of supplies, nearly 70 percent of which was coal.
 The Soviets finally lifted their blockade May 12, but the CLTF does not offically end the Berlin Airlift until September 30.